lipka/LLARateLimiter/README.md

+# LLARateLimiter

 LLARateLimiter is a rate limiter with deligthful API.
+You can use it for eg. to prevent the users of your app hitting your API endpoint too often, even though you are sure there is no new data available.

 ## Usage